Pavement Accident Claims for Injury Compensation

 A heavy fall on a pavement can cause serious head and facial injuries.
 Broken bones are also common, especially in areas of the body such as the hands, wrists, elbows and ankles.

 If you have suffered an injury due to a pavement accident, you may have a valid claim against the local council or highway authority responsible for the area where you had your fall.
-To find out if you can make a claim, contact us today to receive a free case assessment.
+To find out if you can make a claim, call 0800 678 1410 today to receive a free case assessment.

-If you are entitled to compensation, our personal injury lawyers can help fight your claim on a 100% no win no fee basis.
-This means there are no costs required upfront, no hidden fees and if we cannot win your claim, you won’t pay us a penny.
+If you are entitled to compensation, a personal injury lawyer can help fight your claim on a 100% no win no fee basis.
+This means there are no costs required upfront, no hidden fees and if your solicitor cannot win your claim, you won’t pay them a penny.

 Can I make a pavement accident claim for the injuries I have suffered?